PRO-2684/jiu/README.md

 #### Description

-The `description` field is a string that describes the configuration.
+The `description` field is a string that describes the recipe or the entire configuration.
 It is optional, but it is a good practice to include it.
 The description will be displayed when listing recipes.
 To add some colors to the dull description, use ANSI escape codes like:

 ```toml
 description = "\u001b[1;36mjiu\u001b[22;39m: A minimal command runner."